 and the other of whom is from child development or education.

 The M.S. program consists of twelve course credits.
 Required courses include

-technology, and engineering education; and research methods.
+Science, Technology, Engineering, and Mathematics (STEM) Education; and research methods.
 The remaining electives

 are chosen in consultation with an adviser.
 Students are required to complete a thesis,